sandervandevelde/TtnAzureBridge/readme.md

 ## Bridge output

-The bridge should support both uplink and downlink
+The bridge should support both uplink and downlink:

 ![alt tag](img/Gateway.png)